temporalio/documentation/docs-src/references/web-ui-configuration.md

 ## workflowSignalDisabled

-When enabled, prevents the Workflow from sending or receiving Signals from the Web UI.
+When enabled, prevents the user from signaling Workflow Executions from the Web UI.

 ```yaml
 workflowSignalDisabled: false